-Is Botox onlyfor people with hyperhidrosis, or can people who are just really sweaty use it, too?
+Is Botox only for people with hyperhidrosis, or can people who are just really sweaty use it, too?

-reduces sweat production in general, regardless of whether it is excessive.
-It is only FDA-approved for use in people suffering from hyperhidrosis.
+Botox, and other similar injectable 'neurotoxins' reduce sweat production in general, regardless of whether it is excessive.
+They are only FDA-approved for use in people suffering from hyperhidrosis.
 However, Botox can reduce sweat from baseline production to as little as 25 or even as low as 10% (4).
-Reduction in sweat can last from 3 to 9 months before you need another treatment.
-Some people can see reduction in sweat for up to 16 months.
-(5)
+I personally am a big fan of neurotoxin injection treatment of axillary hyperhidrosis.
+It's the only thing that's saved my clothing!

 How does Botox in the armpits help prevent/reduce excessive sweating?

-blocks this neurotransmitter from turning on the sweat gland.
-The blockage is not permanent which is why Botox wears off, and you need additional treatment when excess sweating returns.
+There are other neurotoxin brands such as Xeomin and Dysport that are FDA approved and used by dermatologists to treat hyperhidrosis.
+Again, the blockage is not permanent which is why Botox wears off, and you need additional treatment when excess sweating returns - drats!